Rebecca Kadaga

 Rebecca Alitwala Kadaga (born 24 May 1956) is a Ugandan lawyer and politician who served as the Speaker of the Parliament of Uganda from 19 May 2011 until 21 May 2021.
-She currently serves as the First Deputy Prime Minister of Uganda.
-She concurrently serves as Minister for East African Community Affairs, in the Cabinet of Uganda.
+She is the First Deputy Prime Minister of Uganda and the Minister for East African Community Affairs, in the Cabinet of Uganda.

-She is the first woman to be elected Speaker in the history of the Parliament of Uganda.
+She was the first woman to be elected Speaker in the history of the Parliament of Uganda.
 She succeeded Edward Ssekandi, who served as Speaker from 2001 to 2011.

 She is also the current Member of Parliament (MP) for the Kamuli District Women's Constituency, Busoga sub-region, a position she has held since 1989.

-Background and education
+Early life and education

-She was born in Kamuli District, Eastern Uganda, on 24 May 1956.
-Rebecca Kadaga attended Namasagali College for her high school education.
+Rebecca Kadaga was born on 24 May 1956 in Kamuli District, Eastern Uganda.
+She attended Namasagali College for her high school education.
 She studied law at Makerere University, graduating with the degree of Bachelor of Laws (LLB), in 1978.
 She went on to obtain a Diploma in Legal Practice from the Law Development Center in Kampala in 1979.
 In 2000, she obtained a Diploma in Women's Law from the University of Zimbabwe.
 In 2003, she obtained the degree of Master of Arts (MA), specializing in Women's Law, also from the University of Zimbabwe.
 In 2019, Nkumba University, a private university in Uganda, awarded Kadaga an honorary Doctor of Laws degree.

-Work experience
+Career

-Between 1984 and 1988, she was in private law practice.
+Between 1984 and 1988, Kadaga was in private law practice.
 From 1989 to 1996, she served as the member of parliament for Kamuli District in the District Woman's Constituency.
-She served as the Chairperson of the University Council for Mbarara University, between 1993 and 1996.
-During 1996, she served as Secretary General of the East African Women Parliamentarians Association.
+She served as the Chairperson of the University Council for Mbarara University between 1993 and 1996.
+In 1996, she served as Secretary General of the East African Women Parliamentarians Association.

 From 1996 to 1998, Rebecca Kadaga was the Ugandan Minister of State for Regional Cooperation (Africa and the Middle East).
 From 1998 to 1999, she was Minister of State for Communication and Aviation, and from 1999 to 2000, she was Minister of Parliamentary Affairs.
 She was elected as Deputy Speaker of Parliament in 2001, a position that she held until 19 May 2011, when she was elected Speaker of Parliament.

 Following the February 2016 general election, Kadaga was unanimously re-elected as Speaker of Parliament on 19 May 2016.

-On December 20, 2017, Kadaga presided over the Ugandan Parliament while passing an amendment to the Constitution which, among other measures, eliminated the requirement that candidates vying for the presidency be under 75 years of age.
+On 20 December 2017, Kadaga presided over the Ugandan Parliament session that passed a constitutional amendment which, among other measures, eliminated the requirement for candidates running for the presidency to be younger than 75 years of age.
 The amendment essentially gave Museveni leeway to run for President of Uganda for his sixth term in office.

 On 14 January 2021, Kadaga was re-elected to Parliament as a Woman Representative for Kamuli District.
 Consequently, she embarked on a campaign to retain her position as Speaker of Parliament for a third term.
 Kadaga lost the Speaker Vote to her former deputy Jacob Oulanyah after falling out of favor with her party, the National Resistance Movement (NRM).